c-eg/themoviedbapi/README.md

 Project Usage
 -------------

-The library is used by [Movito](http://www.movito.info) to interact with tmdb services, but built in a generic way.
+The library was developed for [Movito](http://www.movito.info) to interact with tmdb services.  '

 Acknowledgements